phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 The `map_to` method was now able to create the missing page tables on the frames allocated from our `BootInfoFrameAllocator`.
 You can insert a `println` message into the `BootInfoFrameAllocator::alloc` method to see how it's called.

+For creating a new page table we need to find an unused physical frame where the page table will be stored.
+We initialize it to zero and create a mapping for that frame in the higher level page table.
+At this point, we can access the new page table through the recursive page table and continue with the next level.

 We're now able to map arbitrary pages and to allocate new physical frames when we need them.

 # TODO